fenago/python-minicourses/MiniCourse_ML/_ML.md

     Learning with
     Anaconda](https://machinelearningmastery.com/setup-python-environment-machine-learning-deep-learning-anaconda/)

-**Lesson 2: Get Around In Python, NumPy, Matplotlib and Pandas.** {.western style="margin-top: 0in; margin-bottom: 0.13in; border: none; padding: 0in; line-height: 150%; page-break-inside: auto; page-break-after: auto"}
+**Lesson 2: Get Around In Python, NumPy, Matplotlib and Pandas.**
 -----------------------------------------------------------------

 You need to be able to read and write basic Python scripts.

 As a developer, you can pick-up new programming languages pretty quickly.
-Python is case sensitive, uses hash (\#) for comments and uses whitespace to indicate code blocks (whitespace matters).
+Python is case sensitive, uses hash (#) for comments and uses whitespace to indicate code blocks (whitespace matters).

 Today’s task is to practice the basic syntax of the Python programming